Compression of descriptor models for mobile applications: Experimental results

 \subsection{SuperPoint}

-We explore how our CDP layer can be applied to other architectures and datasets for significant performance improvement.
-For this we consider the SuperPoint \cite{Detone2018SuperPoint:Description} model, which leverages a VGG \cite{Zhang2016AcceleratingDetection} backbone to jointly predict the interest points and descriptors for matching.
-The results for the descriptor task are compared on the \textit{HPatches} dataset across illumination and viewpoint changes.
+We explore how the CDP layer can be applied to other models for a significant performance improvement.
+For this we consider the SuperPoint \cite{Detone2018SuperPoint:Description} model, which leverages a VGG \cite{Simonyan2015VeryRecognition} backbone to jointly predict the interest points and descriptors for matching.